joostkremers/pandoc-mode/docs/index.md

 This setup means that you do not need to switch the output format to `latex`, `context` or `html5` every time you wish to create a PDF, which can be practical if you’re also converting to another format.
-However, if you wish to change settings for PDF output, you *do* need to switch to the relevant output format.
+Keep in mind, though, that if you wish to change settings for PDF output, you *do* need to switch to the relevant output format.

 Note that for `latex`, `beamer` and `html`, you can use different PDF engines.
 For `latex` and `beamer`, these are `pdflatex` (the default),